-My name is William Dance and I’m a PhD researcher and associate lecturer in the Linguistics and English Language (LAEL) department at Lancaster University, UK.
+My name is William Dance and I’m a PhD researcher and Senior Research Associate in the Linguistics and English Language (LAEL) department at Lancaster University, UK.

 My primary research interest is using corpus linguistic approaches to investigate deception and manipulation in online spaces.
 My research focuses on how people manipulate others linguistically and also how, on the internet, ideas spread from their inception until they cease to exist.
 To do this, I focus specifically on online disinformation – better known as ‘fake news’.
 The title of my PhD thesis is ‘The Dissemination of Fake News on Social Media’ and uses corpus linguistic approaches to focus on how people share disinformation and misinformation and how people use ‘fake news’ to convince others to align with their own ideologies.